 After-School Enrichment Summer Camp is offered for eight weekly sessions in the summer at several school sites around the county.
-Weekly fees in summer 2021 are \$135.
+Current weekly fees of \$135 are subject to increase for summer 2023.

 Magnet Transportation Information

 ASEP provides after-school care at many of the magnet shuttle stop sites.
 For more information, please visit www.cms.k12.nc.us.